abc401/lexer-crablang/docs/Tokens.md

 Following is a brief description of the different operator tokens that toylang currently supports and what those tokens are meant to do:

-### Assignment: `=`
+### Assignment:

-This is the assignment operator and it can be used to assign values to variables.
+The `=` character is used as the assignment operator and it can be used to assign values to variables.

 ### Arithmatic Operators